anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 using its Application-Layer Protocol Negotiation (ALPN) ID {{-alpn}}.
 While this is useful to identify classic transport layer security, the question is raised if this is needed or even helpful for when there is only object security.
 There is an ALPN ID for CoAP over TLS that was defined in
-{{-coap-tcp}} but it is not advisable to use the same ALPN ID for CoAP over DTLS.
+{{-coap-tcp}}.
+As using the same ALPN ID for different transport layers is not recommended, an ALPN for CoAP over UDP is being requested in {{iana}}.
 Object security may be selected in addition to transport layer security, so defining an ALPN ID for each combination might not be viable or scalable.
 For some ways of setting up object security, additional information is needed for the establishment of an encryption context and for authentication with an authentication